 Geoscience is an umbrella term that describes the work done across multiple scientific fields on the current state and History of our planet, the Earth.
+Here experts recommend their best books on geoscience.

-On Five Books, we’ve explored the history and evolution of our home planet, the mysteries of life below its surface, as well as the secrets that lie beneath volcanoes, with Simon Winchester and David Pyle.
+Among others topics in geoscience our experts choose books that explore the history and evolution of our home planet, the mysteries of life below its surface, as well as the secrets that lie beneath volcanoes, with Simon Winchester and David Pyle.

 As recommended by several of our interviewees, why not start with a fictional account of what’s going on deep within our planet, with Jules Verne’s Journey to the Center of the Earth?